 LUSID’s data model is fully extensible

 You can extend almost any aspect of LUSID's data model.
-This means you can consolidate data from different systems without undertaking expensive and time-consuming ETL operations, by mapping discrepancies between systems onto custom properties or entities.
+This means you can consolidate data from different systems without undertaking expensive and time-consuming ETL operations, by mapping discrepancies between systems onto custom properties or custom entities.
 Data stored by LUSID in this way retains its format and lineage, so it remains meaningful to the originating system.

 You can: